-You must select the input signal format (NTSC or PAL) for displaying the original resolution of video stream from DCS-5300G.
+You must select the input signal format (NTSC or PAL) for displaying the original resolution of video stream from DCS-2000.

-NOTE: You need to select the input signal format according to the camera type or CCD module type that is connected to the DCS-5300G.
-Due to the nature of CMOS sensors (for the DCS-2000 and DCS-2100+), the input signal format needs to be set to PAL regardless whether the power line frequency connected is 50 or 60Hz.
+NOTE: You need to select the input signal format according to the camera type or CCD module type that is connected to the DCS-2000.